Vaishnavism: Contemporary traditions

-Gavin Flood mentions five most important contemporary Vaishnava orders.
+Gavin Flood mentions the five most important contemporary Vaishnava orders.

+Nimbarka Sampradaya

+Nimbarka Sampradaya, also called Kumara Sampradaya is one of the four bona fide Vaishnavism traditions.
+It worship Krishna with his chief consort, Radha.
+The tradition was founded by Nimbarkacharya around 7th CE-12 CE.
+Nimbarka's philosophical position is dualistic monism and he centered all his devotion to the unified form of the divine couple Radha Krishna in Sakhya bhav.

 Sri Vaishnavism

-Sri Vaishnavism is a major denomination within Vaishnavism that originated in South India, adopting the prefix Sri as an homage to Vishnu's consort, Lakshmi.
+Sri Vaishnavism is one of the major denomination within Vaishnavism that originated in South India, adopting the prefix Sri as an homage to Vishnu's consort, Lakshmi.
 The Sri Vaishnava community consists of both Brahmans and non-Brahmans.
 It existed along with a larger Purana-based Brahamanical worshippers of Vishnu, and non-Brahmanical groups who worshipped and also adhered by non-Vishnu village deities.
 The Sri Vaishnavism movement grew with its social inclusiveness, where emotional devotion to the personal god (Vishnu) has been open without limitation to gender or caste.

 The most striking difference between Sri Vaishnavas and other Vaishnava groups lies in their interpretation of Vedas.
 While other Vaishnava groups interpret Vedic deities like Indra, Savitar, Bhaga, Rudra, etc. to be same as their Puranic counterparts, Sri Vaishnavas consider these to be different names/roles/forms of Narayana, claiming that the entire Veda is dedicated for Vishnu-worship alone.
 Sri Vaishnavas have remodelled Pancharatra homas like the Sudarshana homa to include Vedic Suktas in them, thus giving them a Vedic outlook.

 Sri Vaishnavism developed in Tamilakam in the 10th century.
 It incorporated two different traditions, namely the tantric Pancaratra tradition, and the Puranic Vishnu worship of northern India with their abstract Vedantic theology, and the southern bhakti tradition of the Alvars of Tamil Nadu with their personal devotion.
 The tradition was founded by Nathamuni (10th century), who along with Yamunacharya, combined the two traditions and gave the tradition legitimacy by drawing on the Alvars.
 Its most influential leader was Ramanuja (1017-1137), who developed the Vishistadvaita ("qualified non-dualism") philosophy.
 Ramanuja challenged the then dominant Advaita Vedanta interpretation of the Upanishads and Vedas, by formulating the Vishishtadvaita philosophy foundations for Sri Vaishnavism from Vedanta.